Be Up a Hello

-Be Up a Hello is the fifteenth studio album by British electronic musician Tom Jenkinson, under the alias of Squarepusher.
+Be Up a Hello is the twelfth studio album by British electronic musician Tom Jenkinson under the alias of Squarepusher.
 It was released through Warp Records on 31 January 2020.
 It is Jenkinson's first album under the Squarepusher alias in five years, following Damogen Furies (2015).
 The first single, "Vortrack", was released on 6 December 2019.
 The second single, "Nervelevers", was released on 8 January 2020.
 A release party was held at the Five Miles nightclub in London on 1 February 2020.

 Background

 After the release of Damogen Furies, Jenkinson took a 5 year hiatus from releasing music under the Squarepusher alias.
 In 2018, he contributed music to Daydream, a 1 hour long programme meant to help children fall asleep.
 On 20 November 2019, Jenkinson released the single "Vortrack" onto streaming services.
 This included a "Fracture Remix".
 On 8 January 2020, Jenkinson released another single, titled "Nervelevers".

 Release

 Be Up a Hello was officially released on 31 January 2020 by Warp.
 It was released on CD and LP.
 On the album, Jenkinson decided to reuse analogue synthesizers that he used in the early 1990s rather than his own technology that he developed and used on albums like Ufabulum (2012) and Damogen Furies (2015).
 Jenkinson also made use of vintage effects units and a VIC-20.